ruslanmv/BOT-MMORPG-AI/README.md

 The preliminary solution is given with the following parts:

-1. **[Creation of the frontend application](./frontend/README.md)** - Here, we need to create the python program that will record our gameplay and control our videogame.
-This program should be able to record the screen during the gameplay.  (**updated March 2022**)
+1. **[Creation of the frontend application](./frontend/README.md)** - Here, we create a  python program that will record our gameplay and control our videogame.
+The frontend application consists into 3 programs.

+   a) Collection of Data - This program  record the screen during the gameplay.
+At this stage we focus with small amount of data.
+Later in the Part 2 we will allocate the data in the cloud.

+   b) Creation of the Model - This program read the collected data and we create a neural network model

+   c) Test the model - Here we load the created model and test in the gameplay.

+    (**updated March 2022**).

-2. **Creation of the backend pipeline** Here, we need to create a pipeline program that will move the recorded data into the cloud.
+2. **Creation of the backend pipeline** .
+The extension of the frontend part consists to create a pipeline program that will move the recorded data into the cloud.
+This is important to record log periods of gameplay recording.
 Here we can use object storage like **s3** or **minio**.
 This allows us do not to saturate the **hard disk** on the client side during the **gameplay.**

-3. **Creation of the Dataset** - In this part, we have to create a dataset of the gameplay, recording the keys and mouse position and the screen.
-The recorded dataset may be stored in a non-relational database.
+3. **Creation of the Dataset** - In this part, we  load the a dataset of the gameplay, that contains the screen images, the recorded  keys and gamepad.

-4. **Data wrangling** -This part, we have to augment the images correctly to create the appropriate machine learning model.
+4. **Data wrangling** -We can improve our dataset by performing the augmentation procedure of the images.
 Here we need to apply good skills in computer vision.

 5. **Model creation** - The first version of this bot will use Neural Networks.
 The framework used will be **Tensorflow** and **Pytorch**.
 Here we will create the brain of our bot.

 6. **Training g Docker Container** - Creation o the Docker container environment with **JypyterLab** for this Bot project with all the training packages.

 7. **Training of the model** - Here, we need to train the neural network.
 Here we may require a cluster.
 We can use the **Colab** to use the training with colab or pay a little to run a cluster on **EMR AWS** with a Container with all our environment ready.

 8. **Creation of the frontend application that plays** - Here, we need to create a program that reads the game's screen and depends on what executes the **Artificial intelligence Model** you have made before.

 For the development of the Neural Network we have two approaches: